-All credible claims made from forensics depend on "demonstrable uniqueness."
-The evidence from the crime scene -- strands of hair, bite marks, tire tracks, handwriting, tool marks, markings on bullets or cartidge casings, or other physical evidence -- must be definitively linked to a single perpetrator or source.
+All credible claims made from forensics depend on “demonstrable uniqueness.”
+The evidence from the crime scene — strands of hair, bite marks, tire tracks, handwriting, tool marks, markings on bullets or cartridge casings, or other physical evidence — must be definitively linked to a single perpetrator or source.
 For example, a spent cartridge must be accurately linked to a single firearm.

-Even if the principle fingerprints are unique in this way, there can be daunting practical difficulties.
+Even if in principle such claims from fingerprints could be made, there can be daunting practical difficulties.
 Latent fingerprints are often smeared, incomplete or collected from surfaces that damage print fidelity.
 The result can be highly unreliable determinations.
-The "examiners" who make these determinations can be poorly trained and can inadvertently introduce a variety cognitive biases.
+The “examiners” who make these determinations can be poorly trained and can inadvertently introduce a variety of cognitive biases.
 Proficiency testing is often inadequate.
 Sloppy procedures are all too common.
 And there can be pressure on individuals providing forensic evidence to spin their interpretations of the results.

 This is not to say that physical evidence is useless.
-Even weak physical evidence can sometimes rule out potential suspects, implicate others or buttress complementary evidence.
+Even weak physical evidence can sometimes rule out potential suspects.
 For example, truck tire tracks might narrow the list of suspects to those who have access to pickups.
 Blond strands of hair found at the crime scene may support other evidence pointing to a particular perpetrator with blond hair.
 Shell casings from an AR-15 may rule out the use of a handgun.
 Problems arise when claims are made that go beyond what is scientifically defensible.

 There are efforts underway to improve the science.
-For example, modern pattern recognition software can in principle make more reliable fingerprints identifications than humans.
+For example, modern pattern recognition software can, in principle, make more reliable fingerprint identifications than humans.
 There are also efforts underway to better train and supervise the individuals who draw inferences from physical evidence.
 But there must also be the political will and funding to improve forensic science and forensic practice.
-This means the those who use forensics needs to be committed to the enterprise, even if it challenges their conventional procedures.
+This means that those who use forensics need to be committed to the enterprise, even if it challenges their conventional procedures.

 Ballistic Imaging (2008) National Academies of Sciences, Engineering, Medicine, National Academies Press, Washington, D.C.